 4. Butter muslin

 Butter muslin is like cheesecloth that you can get at the grocery store, however, it has a very fine weave.
 It is necessary for draining, pressing, and wrapping cheese.
-Don’t use cheesecloth.
+Don’t use cheesecloth because it’s not fine enough.
 A non-fuzzy tea towel is a better replacement.

 5. Cheese Molds

 Cheese molds are the forms that hold the curds for the final draining and pressing.
-I received a few plastic molds as a gift.
+I received a few plastic molds as gifts.
 (What else do you get a fermentation foodie?)

-While it’s tempting to make molds out of plastic containers, they need to be firm enough to withstand up to 40lbs of pressure while pressing cheese.
+While it’s tempting to make molds out of plastic yogurt tubs, they need to be firm enough to withstand up to 40 lbs of pressure while pressing cheese.
 A tin can is actually a better alternative.